J. P. Clark

-John Pepper Clark-Bekederemo (6 April 1935 – 13 October 2020) was a Nigerian poet and playwright, who also published as J. P. Clark and John Pepper Clark.
+John Pepper Clark-Bekederemo (6 April 1935 – 13 October 2020) was a Nigerian poet and playwright.
+He popularly published as J. P. Clark and John Pepper Clark.

 Life

-Born in Kiagbodo, Nigeria, to an Ijaw father and Urhobo mother, Clark received his early education at the Native Authority School, Okrika (Ofinibenya-Ama), in Burutu LGA (then Western Ijaw) and the prestigious Government College in Ughelli, and his BA degree in English at the University of Ibadan, where he edited various magazines, including the Beacon and The Horn.
-Upon graduation from Ibadan in 1960, he worked as an information officer in the Ministry of Information, in the old Western Region of Nigeria, as features editor of the Daily Express, and as a research fellow at the Institute of African Studies, University of Ibadan.
+Born in Kiagbodo, Nigeria, to an Ijaw father and Urhobo mother, Clark was a direct descendant of the powerful chief and trader Bekederemo of Kiagbodo.
+He received his early education at the Native Authority School, Okrika (Ofinibenya-Ama), in Burutu LGA (then Western Ijaw) and at the prestigious Government College in Ughelli.
+He had his BA degree in English language, at the University of Ibadan, where he edited various magazines, including the Beacon and The Horn.
+Upon graduation in 1960, he worked as an information officer in the Ministry of Information, in the old Western Region of Nigeria, as features editor of the Daily Express, and as a research fellow at the Institute of African Studies, University of Ibadan.
 He served for several years as a professor of English at the University of Lagos, a position from which he retired in 1980.
 While at the University of Lagos he was co-editor of the literary magazine Black Orpheus.

 In 1982, along with his wife Ebun Odutola (a professor and former director of the Centre for Cultural Studies at the University of Lagos), he founded the PEC Repertory Theatre in Lagos.

 A widely travelled man, Clark held visiting professorial appointments at several institutions of higher learning, including Yale and Wesleyan University in the United States.

+The Ijaw leader Chief Edwin Kiagbodo Clark was his brother.